 Home, Elle arranges the food, we’ll have egg roll appetizers, enjoy the early evening and get to the food later.
 Maybe McKenzie is hungry though.
 I give her a plate with an egg roll and sweet and sour sauce, then a cup of won ton soup.
 She has it with us at the patio table.
 The sun is gone but it isn’t chilly, don’t need the outdoor heaters.

 I take a minute to call one of my attorneys, “Phil, it’s Carlyle, got a sec?”

-“I need a crack securities lawyer, a colleague of mine is starting a hedge fund and she needs the client paperwork written up.
+“I need a crack securities lawyer, a colleague of mine is starting an investment company and she needs the client paperwork written up.
 Not to go public, that isn’t happening.”

 “Easy, I know just who you want, I’ll have her call you, probably tomorrow, not sure where she is now, her life is in the air, Washington and the SEC, New York, San Fran and LA.”